yojee/yojee-developer-portal/docs/guides/dsp-integration-guide.md

 --header 'Content-Type: application/json'
 ```

-### Upload the document to the presigned url
+### Upload the document to the presigned storage url

-Use the pre-signed URL from Step 1 to upload your document file.
-This is a direct upload to S3 storage.
+Use the pre-signed storage URL from Step 1 to upload your document file.

 Sample Curl Command

 ```
-curl -X PUT -T "path/to/your/local/file.pdf" "https://s3.amazonaws.com/.../file.pdf?AWSAccessKeyId=...&Signature=...&Expires=..."
+curl -X PUT -T "file.pdf" <presigned-storage-url>

 ```
-#### Parameters:

-- -X PUT: HTTP PUT method required for S3 upload
-- -T: Specifies the file path to upload
-- Replace "path/to/your/local/file.pdf" with the actual path to your document
-- Replace the URL with the presigned_url received in Step 1

 #### Important Notes:

-- The pre-signed URL is time-limited and will expire after a certain period
+- The presigned URL will expire after some time
 - Do not include any additional headers (COMPANY_SLUG, ACCESS_TOKEN) for this upload
-- The file will be uploaded directly to S3 storage

-### Link document to the order
+### Attach document to the order

-After successfully uploading the file to S3, call this API to link the document to your order in TCMS.
+After successfully uploading the file to storage, call this API to attach the uploaded document to your order in TCMS.

 ###### Sample Curl Command